Doctor of Optometry

 Dr. Pack is the course instructor for Contact Lenses I and Contact Lenses II and assists with teaching Contact Lenses III.
 She serves as Contact Lens Clinic Chief and Supervisor of the NSUOCO Cornea and Contact Lenses Residency.
 Most of her clinical duties are in the contact lens clinic.
 Dr. Packs research interests include contact lenses, corneal topography, and most anything related to the anterior segment.
 She is a Fellow of the American Academy of Optometry.

-Ocular Disease with emphasis in Low Vision Rehabilitation (NSUOCO Tahlequah, OK)
+Ocular Disease (NSUOCO Tahlequah, OK)

 Category: